stereobird/sudoku/README.md

 Changelog
 =========

+#### 2015-03-29
+- Eliminated precedence of empty cells in _checked_ state (show empty cells AND duplicate notice)
+- Added gameplay documentation
+- Reformatted js and scss (farewell, tabs)

+#### 2015-03-28
+- Fixed timer being restartable in _solved_ game state
+- Show haiku only in _solved_ game state, not during _checked_ state
+- Added cancel button to new game dialog, when game is in active state

+#### 2015-03-27
+- v1.0
+- Cleaned up code, added documentation

 #### 2015-03-26
 - Added a timer that shows mins:secs.
 You can pause it and the game will hide the numbers from you until you un-pause.